 How Can I Find Treatment for Alcohol Withdrawal?

 Detox is usually the first step in the recovery process.
 Detox helps you safely and comfortably withdraw from alcohol.11 During detox, your care team may give you medicines to to help ease withdrawal symptoms and lower the risk of seizures and DT.12

-After detox, many patients transition to some form of rehab or aftercare program.
+After detox, many patients transition to some form of alcohol rehab or aftercare program like Alcoholics Anonymous (AA).
 This additional treatment can help you address the underlying causes of AUD and gain the skills you’ll need to prevent relapse.

 American Addiction Centers (AAC) is a leading provider of medical detox for AUD and other substance use disorders.
 We also offer treatment centers across the country to support you on your ongoing post-detox recovery journey.
 AAC also operates a 24/7 detox hotline that’s free and confidential available by call at or by signing up for text message support below.